We Kill the World/Boonoonoonoos: We Kill the World (Don't Kill the World)

-We Kill the World was the second-only Boney M. single to feature a lead vocal by Marcia Barrett and the first to feature vocals (a spoken part) by male dancer Bobby Farrell.
+We Kill the World was the second-only Boney M. single to feature a lead vocal by Marcia Barrett and the first to feature vocals (a spoken part, the spoken intro of the song) by male dancer Bobby Farrell.
 Composed by Frank Farian and Italian couple Giorgio & Gisela Sgarbi, the song consisted of an uptempo rock part "We Kill the World" and a ballad part "Don't Kill the World", led by Brian Paul.
 He was a young boy who together with his friend Brian Sletten eventually sang all of the children's vocals themselves.
 They also appeared with the group in a number of TV shows when they promoted the song.

 The song was released in various edits.
 The first German single pressing featured a 6:05 edit which included a rare 4th verse (lyrics of which were printed on the poster included in the album).
 Later edits omitted the 4th verse (just as most album versions) and the guitar solo in "Don't Kill the World" (5:38).
 In Canada and South Africa, a 4:49 edit excluded 3rd & 4th verse.
 In the UK, the single featured the album edit of "We Kill the World" and a shortened "Don't Kill the World".
 Boney M. promoted this edit on TV.
 The original full-length version of 7:51 min. (as credited on the Hansa 12" label) remains unreleased.
 On the 12" single, the 6:33 album version was released.

 "We Kill the World" - Lead Vocal: Marcia Barrett.
 Spoken Vocal: Bobby Farrell.
 Backing Vocals: Frank Farian, Liz Mitchell.